-Relatively few companies specialise in solar mill production or distribution; and existing firms face challenges building their markets and reaching financial sustainability.
-Because solar mills target at decentralised and remote customers, the costs of customer acquisition, mill distribution, system installation, and after-sales services are relatively high compared to the cost of the product.
-Selling to or partnering with businesses already operating in the last mile, such as mini-grids, will help to minimise these costs.
-Performing due diligence when selecting products, customers, and markets is critical.
-A recent project to deploy 2,000 solar mills in Zambia has been criticised for failing to deliver results.
-End users have criticised the mills for being too slow as operators complained they were not profitable.
-Additionally, project developers have reported that panels have been stolen at many milling sites.2
+Relatively few companies specialise in solar mill production or distribution and existing firms face challenges to build their market and reach financial sustainability.
+Because solar mills are targeted at decentralised and remote customers, the costs of customer acquisition, mill distribution, system installation, and after-sales service are relatively high compared to the cost of the product.
+Selling to or partnering with businesses already operating in the last mile, such as minigrids, will help to minimise these costs.

+Due diligence when selecting products, customers and markets is critical.
+A recent project to deploy 2000 solar mills in Zambia has been criticised for failing to deliver: end-users have criticised the mills for being too slow, while operators complained that they were not profitable, and project developers have reported that panels are being stolen at many milling sites.